Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 What Exactly Is Red Light Therapy (RLT)?

-Most devices use:
+Most devices usually utilize:

 Red light: ~630–670 nm